Chart Color Schemes

 The level of residential development activity in Murrumba Downs - Griffin was found to be higher than 90% of real estate markets across the country

-Murrumba Downs - Griffin has granted around 255 residential property approvals annually over the past five financial years, totalling 1,278 homes.
-As of FY-26, 42 approvals have been recorded.
-On average, 3.8 people moved to the area per dwelling built between FY-21 and FY-25, indicating high demand exceeding new supply.
-The average construction cost for new properties is $168,000, below the regional average.
+Murrumba Downs - Griffin has granted approximately 255 residential property approvals annually over the past five financial years, totalling 1,278 homes.
+As of FY-26, 66 approvals have been recorded.
+On average, 3.8 people move to the area each year for every dwelling built between FY-21 and FY-25, indicating high demand outstripping supply.
+New properties are constructed at an average cost of $168,000, below the regional average, suggesting more affordable housing options.

-This year, commercial approvals totalled $23.9 million, reflecting steady investment activity.
-Compared to Greater Brisbane, Murrumba Downs - Griffin has 51.0% higher new home approvals per person, suggesting strong developer confidence in the location.
-New developments consist of 79.0% detached houses and 21.0% attached dwellings, maintaining the area's suburban identity with a focus on family homes.
-The location has approximately 217 people per dwelling approval, indicating potential for growth.
-Future projections estimate an addition of 11,581 residents by 2041.
+Commercial approvals this financial year amount to $23.9 million, reflecting steady commercial investment activity.
+Compared to Greater Brisbane, Murrumba Downs - Griffin has 51.0% higher new home approvals per person, offering greater choice for buyers despite a recent slowdown in building activity.
+New development consists of 79.0% detached houses and 21.0% attached dwellings, maintaining the area's suburban identity with a focus on family homes.
+The location has approximately 217 people per dwelling approval, leaving room for growth.
+According to AreaSearch's latest quarterly estimate, Murrumba Downs - Griffin is projected to add 11,581 residents by 2041.

 At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.